arduino/docs-content/content/learn/03.programming/06.memory-guide/memory-guide.md

 Dynamic memory allocation is usually a suitable method if the RAM size of the system is big enough to get around with; however, for microcontroller-based systems, such as embedded systems, counting every Byte of RAM is not recommended.

-Dynamic memory allocations cause **`heap` fragmentation**.
-With `heap` fragmentation, many areas of RAM affected by it cannot be reused again, leaving dead Bytes that can be taken as an advantage for other tasks.
-On top of it, when dynamic memory allocation proceeds to de-allocate to free up the space, it does not necessarily reduce the `heap` size.
-So to avoid `heap` or RAM fragmentation as much as possible, the following rules can be followed:
+Dynamic memory allocations cause **heap fragmentation**.
+With heap fragmentation, many areas of RAM affected by it cannot be reused again, leaving dead Bytes that can be taken as an advantage for other tasks.
+On top of it, when dynamic memory allocation proceeds to de-allocate to free up the space, it does not necessarily reduce the heap size.
+So to avoid heap or RAM fragmentation as much as possible, the following rules can be followed:

-- **Prioritize using the `stack` rather than the `heap`**:
+- **Prioritize using the stack rather than the heap**:

-  - `Stack` memory is fragmentation-free and can be freed up thoroughly when the function returns. `Heap`, in contrast, may not free up the space even though it was instructed to do so.
+  - **Stack** memory is fragmentation-free and can be freed up thoroughly when the function returns.
+Heap, in contrast, may not free up the space even though it was instructed to do so.
 Using local variables will help to do this and try not to use dynamic memory allocation, composed of different calls: `malloc, calloc, realloc`.

 - **Reduced global and static data (if possible)**: